dbanetto/uni/pertol_pump/report.md

  * It assumes that a fuel tank can only be fueled by the pump
  * It is assumed that the user always pumps the right fuel type into the tank & the pump has no liability if this is incorrect
  * It is assumed that fuel is only dispensed in discreet units.
+ * It assumes if a pre-condition fails then the user cannot complete their next
+ * action that relies on that post-condition

 # Structure